 Children may be involved in more than one 'gang', with some cross-border movement, and may not stay in a 'gang' for significant periods of time.
 Children rarely use the term 'gang', instead they used terms such as 'family', 'breddrin', 'crews', 'cuz' (cousins), 'my boys' or simply 'the people I grew up with'.

-Safeguarding should focus on young people who are /vulnerable of making the transition to gang involvement as well as those already involved in gangs.
+Safeguarding should focus on both young people who are vulnerable of making the transition to gang involvement as well as those already involved in gangs.
 Practitioners should be aware of particular risks to young people involved in gangs from violence and weapons; drugs and sexual exploitation.

 In Southampton, the Serious Youth Crime Prevention Plan - to follow is the local response to young people's involvement in Gangs / Groups; drug distribution; serious youth violence.

-The risk or potential risk of harm to the child may be as a victim, a perpetrator or both - in relation to their peers or to a gang-involved adult in their household.
+The risk or potential risk of harm to the child may be as a victim, a gang member or both - in relation to their peers or to a gang-involved adult in their household.

-A child who is affected by gang activity or serious youth violence can be at risk of significant harm through physical, sexual and emotional abuse.
+A child who is affected by gang activity, criminal exploitation or serious youth violence can be at risk of significant harm through physical, sexual and emotional abuse.
 Girls may be particularly at risk of sexual exploitation.

 Violence is a way for gang members to gain recognition and respect by asserting their power and authority in the street, with a large proportion of street crime perpetrated against members of other gangs or the relatives of gang members.

 The specific risks for males and females may be quite different.
 There is a higher risk of sexual abuse for females and they are more likely to have been coerced into involvement with a gang through peer pressure than their male counterparts.